 The most common post-surgical problems are infections and scarring.
 Each complication, when identified and treated early, can be managed successfully.

 Women who plan to breastfeed after breast reduction surgery may produce less milk.
 Changes in the breasts during pregnancy or as a result of weight fluctuations can alter the results of a previous breast reduction surgery.

 Breast Reduction Recovery

 Breast reduction patients can expect to spend the night in the hospital or may be required to have a post-operative office visit the day after surgery.

 Following surgery, the typical patient has a permanent "lollipop" shaped scar around the nipple with a straight line down toward the crease under the breast.
 Initially, the scars will be red but will gradually fade over a 10 to 12 month period.

-Swelling and pain can be managed with prescribed medications.
+You will be prescribed medications to manage the swelling and pain.
 Some pain or discomfort may last for one to two weeks.
-Patients should avoid any form of heavy lifting or straining and take sufficient time off from work and other responsibilities to allow for a full recovery.
+You should avoid any form of heavy lifting or straining and take sufficient time off from work and other responsibilities to allow for a full recovery.